LegionAC/Automated-Rolimons-Trade-Ad-Creator/README.md

 <u>**Automated-Rolimons-Trade-Ad-Creator**<u>
  - Automatically creates trade ads on Rolimons at user configured intervals.
+ - Written in C++ for a lightweight, fast execution program.

 <u>User Guide<u>
  - The program will first query user config, starting with player id selection.
 Copy the id located in your url tab.